These 10 tips should help you find the job that you've been looking for.

-Keep these things in mind as you use online job banks such as the Kansas City Star, Simply Hired, etc.:
+Keep these things in mind as you use job search websites:

 - Do an advanced search whenever possible.
 This will allow you to input more specific information into the search engine so that you get better results!

 - Many job board websites also allow you to attach your resume to their system.
 This can make applying for jobs you see on the job board easier.
-Ask a librarian if you need assistance with this.
+Ask a Block Center staff member if you need assistance with this.

 Consider working as a temp or volunteer.
 Many temporary positions can lead to full-time work.
 While volunteering won't net you a paycheck, you will get your name "out there" and demonstrate that you're reliable, have a positive attitude, and are sincerely interested in a particular organization.
 Volunteers often receive special benefits, and many organizations draw from their volunteer pool when seeking new paid employees.
-Visit VolunteerMatch to identify volunteer opportunities for hundreds of organizations across our area.
+Visit The Call KC, United Way of Greater Kansas City, or VolunteerMatch to identify volunteer opportunities for hundreds of organizations in our area.